MystenLabs/sui/crates/sui-framework/docs/sui-framework/transfer_policy.md

 ## Function `default`

-Initialize the Tranfer Policy in the default scenario: Create and share the <code><a href="transfer_policy.md#0x2_transfer_policy_TransferPolicy">TransferPolicy</a></code>, transfer <code><a href="transfer_policy.md#0x2_transfer_policy_TransferPolicyCap">TransferPolicyCap</a></code> to the transaction sender.
+Initialize the Transfer Policy in the default scenario: Create and share the <code><a href="transfer_policy.md#0x2_transfer_policy_TransferPolicy">TransferPolicy</a></code>, transfer <code><a href="transfer_policy.md#0x2_transfer_policy_TransferPolicyCap">TransferPolicyCap</a></code> to the transaction sender.